labdao/docs/docs/affinity-prediction/quickstart.md

 ```

 ## 2. Add an API Token
 For the beta version of the tool, you will need an API token to use the tool effectively.
-Please [email us to get a token](mailto:stewards@labdao.com).
+Request an API token [here](https://whe68a12b61.typeform.com/to/PpbO2HYf).

 You can add the API token like this:
 ```